changnet/lua_parson/README.md

  * Run 'cd lua_parson'
  * Run 'make'
  * Run 'lua test.lua' to test
- * Copy lua_parson.so to your lua project c module directory
+ * Copy lua_parson.so to your lua project's c module directory

+or embed to your project

 Api
 -----